MatthieuMichon/aoc-rtl/25/6/README.md

 ## Data Stores

-As mentioned previously, we need three memory pools of 14-bit wide data words with 10-bit deep addresses.
+As mentioned previously, we need ~three memory pools of 14-bit wide data words with 10-bit deep addresses~ eight memory pools of 14-bit wide data words with 10-bit deep addresses since the custom inputs contents contains four argument rows and I just wanted to push things a bit further so eight memory pools is what I settled on.

+The first synthesis attempt failed due to exhaustion of the resources.
+Reviewing the synthesis log, it turned out that Vivado's heuristics weren't able to infer block memory resulting in a ton of registers being consumed.
+Slightly rearranging the `arg_store` was enough for inferring block memory.

 ```verilog
 arg_data_t mem_arg_data [0:2**ARG_ROW_WIDTH-1][0:2**ARG_COL_WIDTH-1];